Is Redwood Materials Stock on the Horizon?

 Do you want to invest in the electric vehicle industry?
 If so, there is a wide range of companies to consider.

-From Tesla to Volta, you can invest in EV manufacturers, EV battery companies or EV charging companies.
-Yet, there’s also a growing list of businesses with tons of promise that have yet to go public.
-Take Rivian, for example.
+From Tesla (Nasdaq: TSLA) to Volta (NYSE: VLTA), you can invest in EV manufacturers, EV battery companies or EV charging companies.
+Yet, there’s also a growing list of businesses alongside Redwood Materials that have tons of promise and have yet to go public.
+Take Northvolt, for example.

 The electric vehicle market is expanding quickly.
 And while Tesla is at the top of the mountain, there is plenty of money to be made.
-Redwood Materials stock may not be available for some time, but it’s a company to watch over the next few years.
+Redwood Materials stock may not be available for some time, but it will be a company to watch over the next few years.